Banata

 Email & Password

-Configure email/password authentication with email verification, password reset, and customizable validation rules.
+Set up email and password authentication with email verification, password reset, and customizable validation.

-Email & password is the most common authentication method.
-Banata Auth provides a complete implementation with email verification, password reset, configurable validation, and automatic audit logging.
+Email and password is the most common authentication method.
+Banata Auth provides a complete implementation with email verification, password reset, configurable validation rules, and automatic audit logging.

 authMethods: {